tiago-rorke/Paranel/README.md

 ##[Paranêl](www.tiago.co.nz/paranel)

 Interface for generating G-Code for 3D printing parametric ring designs using FDM.
 An experiment using the CodeThread library for processing.

+A quick experiment - mostly fully working but there are some bugs when using multiple sections for creating non-rotationally symmetrical forms.

+There are variables for carve, feedRate, extrudeRate and pathPrecision in the code, that are not yet accessible in the GUI.

 [CodeThread GitHub repo](https://github.com/DiatomStudio/CodeThread/)